moveit/moveit.ros.org/install-moveit2/source/index.markdown

 MoveIt is mainly supported on Linux, and the following build instructions support in particular:

-- Ubuntu 18.04 / ROS 2 Eloquent
-- Ubuntu 20.04 / ROS 2 Foxy (Releasing July 2020)
+- Ubuntu 20.04 / ROS 2 Foxy Fitzroy

 In the future, we would like to expand our source build instructions to more OS's, please contribute instruction write-ups to [this repo](https://github.com/ros-planning/moveit.ros.org).

-These instructions assume you are running on Ubuntu 18.04.
+These instructions assume you are running on Ubuntu 20.04.

 ## Prerequisites

 ### Install <img src="/assets/install_page/ros_logo.jpeg"/>

-[Install ROS2 Eloquent](https://index.ros.org/doc/ros2/Installation/Eloquent/Linux-Install-Debians/) following the installation instructions.
+[Install ROS2 Foxy](https://index.ros.org/doc/ros2/Installation/Foxy/Linux-Install-Debians/) following the installation instructions.
 Use the desktop installation and don't forget to source the setup script.

-[Install ROS2 Build Tools](https://index.ros.org/doc/ros2/Installation/Linux-Development-Setup/#install-development-tools-and-ros-tools) up until setting up rosdep (we're using slightly different steps for setting up our workspace)
+[Install ROS2 Build Tools](https://index.ros.org/doc/ros2/Installation/Foxy/Linux-Development-Setup/#install-development-tools-and-ros-tools) up until setting up rosdep (we're using slightly different steps for setting up our workspace)

 ### Create Workspace and Source